abdelrahmann22/mostly-shazam-like-algorithm/README.md

 ## Where to get help

 - Review the inline comments in `src/algorithms/` for implementation details.
-- Open a discussion or issue on GitHub if you hit edge cases with FFmpeg, `yt-dlp`, or fingerprint storage.
+- Open a discussion or issue on GitHub if you hit edge cases with FFmpeg, or fingerprint storage.
 - For environment-specific troubles (permissions, DB locations), inspect the logs emitted by `src/db/db.js` when the server boots.

 ## Maintainers & contributions